 Squats: Squats strengthen the core and work the glutes, quads, hamstrings, and calves.
 Perform three sets of 12–15 bodyweight squats; if you want additional resistance, add weight.
 Pay attention to form.

-Planks: By stabilising the spine and strengthening the core, planks relieve pressure on the cardiovascular system.
+Planks: By stabilizing the spine and strengthening the core, planks relieve pressure on the cardiovascular system.
 3 times, for 30 to 90 seconds, hold the appropriate planks.

 Lunges: For excellent heart health, lunges tone the legs, glutes, and core.
 Perform three sets of ten to twelve lunges on each side.
 To increase resistance, use weights.